-A great deal of additional information on the European Union is available on the Internet
+A great deal of additional information on the European Union is available or the Internet.

 It can be accessed through the Europa server (http://europa.eu.int).
 Luxembourg: Office for Official Publications of the European Communities, 2004

 © European Communities, 2004